StateLibraryofOhio/slo_dpla_postprocessing/provider_specific/APM/README.txt

 4. Parse the downloaded HTML and find the edm:preview URL
 5. Insert the newly-discovered edm:preview metadata into the XML we created in step 2, above
+6. Manually copy the updated XML files to $SLODATA_STAGING

 There's undoubtedly a way to put the edm:preview metadata into the OAI-PMH output, but APM is using Omeka (not CONTENTdm, where this